miotke/dotfiles/README.md

 # dotfiles

-🔥 This is still being test and I want to test to this on a different machine. 🔥
+🔥 This is still being tested and I need to test this on a different machine. 🔥

 Repo to hold dotfiles